bromidr/bromidr.github.io/_posts/2020-02-19-the-lord-is-my-shepherd.md

 23:3 NKJV).

 In this way, David is not too different from Adam and Eve.
-As mentioned in a previous post, Adam and Eve worked in the garden of Eden; they were allowed to eat of the fruit of every tree in the garden of Eden except for the fruit from the tree of the knowledge of good and evil.
+As mentioned in a [previous post][3], Adam and Eve worked in the garden of Eden; they were allowed to eat of the fruit of every tree in the garden of Eden except for the fruit from the tree of the knowledge of good and evil.
 One day, they were enticed to eat fruit from that tree.
 The woman saw that the tree had fruit that was good to eat, nice to look at, and desirable for making someone wise.
 So she took some of the fruit and ate it.
 She also gave some to her husband, who was with her, and he ate it (Genesis 3:6 GW).
 The woman desired the fruit of the tree.
 Therefore,